 In 1977, the Ranch was deeded to the State under the condition that Idaho would create an institution to oversee it, spurring the creation of Idaho Department of Parks and Recreation.
-The Harriman’s influence in 20th-century history is really quite amazing.
+The Harriman’s influence on 20th-century history is really quite amazing.

-Today the Railroad Ranch, as it’s become known by fly fisherman, is a spectacular spill of placid water holding some 4,000 trout per mile.
+Today the Railroad Ranch, as it’s become known by fly fishermen, is a spectacular spill of placid water holding some 4,000 trout per mile.
 We tour the Ranch (it’s free and open to the public), pedal our bikes to the backcountry yurt, and then crept into the shallow waters to try our luck with the fish.
-Pelicans, cormorant and sandhill cranes preen their feathers as we flick grasshoppers across the surface.
-With the sun setting over Bishop Mountain, fishing the Henry’s Fork is about as close to tranquility you can find.
+Pelicans, cormorants and sandhill cranes preen their feathers as we flick grasshoppers across the surface.
+With the sun setting over Bishop Mountain, fishing Henry’s Fork is about as close to tranquility you can find.

-The following morning we decide to float our bikes down the Henry’s Fork on packrafts–a small inflatable raft suited for backcountry travel–drifting the eight-mile stretch to the Osborne Bridge.
+The following morning we decide to float our bikes down Henry’s Fork on packrafts–a small inflatable raft suited for backcountry travel–drifting the eight-mile stretch to the Osborne Bridge.
 Skimming past the Ranch in our kiddie pool-sized boats, a pair of fly fishermen with thick Texan accents shout out “…that looks like more trouble than it’s worth!”

 I chuckle.
-In a river of a thousand casts, floating the Henry’s Fork with bikes seems more productive than landing a fish.
+In a river of a thousand casts, floating Henry’s Fork with bikes seems more productive than landing a fish.
 Indeed, we spend all morning watching rainbows hit the surface, ignoring our flies.

 Past the Ranch, we bounce down a small stretch of riffles and swap the boats for bikes above the Osborne Bridge then hustle over to the Mesa Falls Scenic Byway.
 The only undammed section of the Snake River, the slow-moving Henry’s Fork pinches through a pair of narrows forming (what the park sign described as) a “thunderous curtain of water”.